michaeluno/admin-page-framework/readme.txt

 = 3.1.2 =
 - Added the `validation_saved_options_{instantiated class name}` filter hook.
 - Changed the `load_{...}` hook callbacks to be able to add form elements.
+- Fixed an issue that nonce verification failed when there is an output of `WP_List_Table` in the framework page with the framework form elements.
 - Fixed a bug that meta boxes for the `post` post type created with the framework meta box class did not appear in `post-new.php` page.

 = 3.1.1 - 2014/08/01 =